 Introduction to Airbag Modeling

 Today, airbags are one of the most important components of a motor vehicle's occupant protection system.
 In addition to the standard airbags for the driver and front passenger, an increasing number of specialized airbag variants, such as curtain airbags, kneebags, etc., are used.
 Each airbag must be specifically designed and optimized for its intended purpose .
-A sensible and comprehensive simulation of airbag behavior as part of a simulation of the entire restraint system is indispensible.
+A sensible and comprehensive simulation that captures the behavior of airbags as part of a simulation of the entire restraint system is essential.

-This course teaches the basics required to set up an airbag simulation in LS-DYNA.
-In addition to the deployment technology per se, which can in principle be based on the uniform pressure approach or the more recent corpuscular method, this includes the selection of the inflow method (Wang-Nefske or hybrid approach, etc.) as well as the verification and validation of the associated inflow data.
+This course illustrates the basics that are required to set up an airbag simulation in LS-DYNA.
+In addition to the deployment technology per se, which can in principle be based on the uniform pressure approach or the more recent corpuscular method, this also includes the selection of the inflow method (Wang-Nefske or hybrid approach, etc.) as well as the verification and validation of the associated inflow data.
 Moreover, the deployment behavior is also determined by the correct adjustment of contact, discharge opening and porosity parameters.
-As regards the latter, gas loss in seams is to be noted in particular and will be discussed in the course.
-In the past it was also found that the material behavior has a significant influence on the deployment kinematics, so that the manifold possibilities and more recent implementations in LS-DYNA to define material behavior will need to be discussed at length.
-In exercise examples, course participants can apply the knowledge gained during the course.
+Regarding the latter, particularly the gas loss in seams needs to be included, which will also be discussed in the course.
+In the past it has been shown that the material behavior has a significant influence on the deployment kinematics, such that the manifold possibilities and more recent implementations in LS-DYNA to define material behavior will need to be discussed in detail.

 - Introduction to the topic

-- Uniform pressure methods in LS-DYNA with Wang-Nefske formulation and hybrid inflators; possibilities and limits of UP deployment calculations; corpuscular method
+- Uniform pressure methods in LS-DYNA with Wang-Nefske formulation and hybrid inflators

 - Airbag validation and evaluation of results

 |Dates on request|